 Step 2: Pick Your Travel Dates

 Summer is typically high travel season in Vancouver; hotel rates and flights will be more expensive at this time of year.
 But the extra cost does assure you of better weather (generally speaking, August is the least rainy month).
-That said, there's always something amazing happening in Vancouver--from fall foliage to winter snow sports to springtime whale watching.
+Whilst summer has plenty of festivals, including the incredibly popular Honda Celebration of Light fireworks display, there's always something amazing happening in Vancouver — from fall foliage to winter snow sports or springtime whale watching.

-Use these Seasonal Guides to get a taste of what to expect in Vancouver throughout the year:
+Use these Seasonal Guides to get a taste of what climate, activities, and events to expect in Vancouver throughout the year:

 - Summer in Vancouver - June, July, August